 In the spring, BenitoLink reporter Noe Magaña was selected for a six-month fellowship with the USC Annenberg School for Communication and Journalism.
 He received funding and training to analyze how local students’ social and emotional health needs were being met in local schools.
 In his three-part series, Magaña reported on challenges students face in special education, struggles with suspension rates and how local school districts are starting to address the social-emotional needs of students.
 As part of the fellowship training, he filed a request through the Freedom of Information Act for data and demographics on which students in the county are falling through the cracks.

-Reporter Robert Eliason produced several important articles this year on an under-covered topic—senior health issues.
+Reporter Robert Eliason produced several important articles this year with the help of health underwriters Health Projects Center and Del Mar Caregivers on an under-covered topic—senior health issues.
 A very personal report focused on the complexities of in-home caregiving and the painful process onc family went through searching for a trustworthy long-term care facility for their loved one.
 Eliason then took a look at health from another angle, detailing the difficulties in-home caregivers face in the time of COVID-19.

 A year of protest